 - You gain or lose a significant amount of weight

 - Your garment has degraded and needs to be replaced

 Should the above conditions apply, a new garment may be required before the 6 month period has elapsed.
 Please do not wear a garment that is too tight or too loose as this can cause delays in your therapeutic success.

-Your new garment is intended for your usage only, please do not give this garment to a third party.
+Your new made-to-measure corset is intended for your usage only, please do not give this garment to a third party.